PnEcrins/GeoNature-mobile/README.md

 * [ViewPagerIndicator](http://viewpagerindicator.com/)

 ## Full Build
-A full build can be executed with the following command :
+A full build can be executed with the following command:

 >     ./gradlew clean assembleDebug

 ## Release Build
 A release type build like it would be necessary for publication of the application to the Android market and the necessary steps for it is configured.
-The following preparation for the execution is necessary :
+The following preparation for the execution is necessary:

 * Create your key following the instructions at [http://developer.android.com/tools/publishing/app-signing.html#cert](http://developer.android.com/tools/publishing/app-signing.html#cert)
-* Create a ``gradle.properties`` file in the same folder of this *README.md* file like this :
+* Create a ``gradle.properties`` file in the same folder of this *README.md* file like this:

 >     STORE_FILE=/absolute/path/to/your.keystore
 >     STORE_PASSWORD=storepassword
 >     KEY_ALIAS=keyalias
 >     KEY_PASSWORD=keypassword

-After this preparation, the release build can be invoked with the following command :
+After this preparation, the release build can be invoked with the following command:

 >     mvn clean assembleRelease